Cindy and Barrett with RV in Montrose

 In line for the Log Chute with our new phones at Mall of America

-We’ve had minimal problems with this AT&T/Verizon hotspot setup since we’ve had it.
+We had minimal problems with this AT&T/Verizon hotspot setup.
 As stated above, I run multiple businesses out of the RV, produce a podcast, my husband goes to school, and we stream TV in the evenings.
-Things do run a bit slower these days, but we’ve adjusted.
+Things did run a bit slower, but we adjusted.

 29. How do you get and watch TV?